 Throughout the project, continuously reflect back on the objectives and deliverables set forth at the onset of the project to ensure that no matter what problems arise or conditions change, that you are still meeting those core elements of your project by the date of expected completion.

-At the end of every project, reflect on what worked well and what needs improvement before moving onto your next project.
+At the end of every project, reflect on what worked well and what needs improvement (perhaps with a post-mortem meeting) before moving onto your next project.

-This type of continuous iteration will ensure that your work improves each time you and your teams take on a new project.
+This type of continuous improvement will ensure that your work improves each time you and your teams take on a new project.

 As you take on greater responsibilities, you'll gain a growing appreciation for the number of moving parts that have to work together in order for a project to be successful.